From Attorney to Agent: Why I Chose an eXp Realty Career

 eXp Realty Commission Split

 With that knowledge, I researched eXp Realty.
 Much easier to research because agent pay is totally transparent.
-Every agent gets paid the same and that is an 80/20 split to start with – so this eXp commission split is already better than the traditional brokerage’s commission split that I was offered.
+Every agent gets paid the same and that is an 80/20 split to start with – so the 80/20 split at eXp Realty is higher than the 70/30 split offered at the traditional brokerages reviewed.

-Therefore, they have worked out a deal with Regus shared offices which are located all over the world. eXp agents can use Regus lounge spaces for free!
+Therefore, they have worked out a deal with Regus shared offices which are located all over the world. eXp agents can use Regus lounge spaces at no additional charge.
 There are 2 Regus offices by me, so I can go there, if I choose, to meet clients or just hang out if I don’t want to work from home.

 Fees Charged to Real Estate Agents

 What was the next most important thing to me in deciding which brokerage to join?
-Fees, of course!
+Real estate brokerage fees, of course!
 How much would I have to pay the brokerage in fees?

 But I got hung up on this huge difference: